 My work as a photographer began back in 2008 as a sports photography intern at Getty Images.
 As a freelancer, I covered baseball, football, basketball, rowing, tennis, and motorsport.
 My experience at Getty sharpened my eye for composition, light, and timing.
 The technical challenges were amazing, but as time passed, the nature of the work became impersonal and systematic.
 Another touchdown, another home run, another victory lane… I was just one of a gang of photographers trying to capture the same moment.
 I felt like my life’s work was becoming a commodity.
 I growingly became frustrated and disillusioned with my professional journey.
 Something had to change.
 Then it hit me.
 How can I be truly passionate about my work when I don’t have any personal connection whatsoever with the people that I'm covering?
 As a sports photographer, I was always at arm's length from my subjects – leaving me without the ability to truly relate to what they were feeling.
 At that moment I knew I wanted to work one-on-one with my subjects.
 There is something so gratifying about capturing two people madly in love, handing them the images and then hearing how their experience brought them even closer in their relationship.
 This is the joy that wedding photography brings me and it is why I have chosen to dedicate my life to this work.
 It would be an honor to hear from you!
 [Los Angeles Wedding Photographer]

-I'm a photographer, editor, and writer based in Los Angeles (in the lovely enclave of Atwater Village).
-I’m not a traditional photographer by any means—I document experiences and tell stories for artists, musicians, and mindful couples that want to be in the moment and captured as they are.
-I watch old films, read old books, and collect old cameras to get inspired.
-Skateboarding, going to gigs, hanging with my wife Sarah, walking our dog Pearl June (or 'Junebug' these days), and spending time with friends and family are things to look forward to.
-And of course, I'm wildly obsessed with all things punk, love, and DIY.
+I'm a Mexican-American documentary and editorial photographer based in Los Angeles (in the lovely enclave of Mount Washington).
+I document experiences and tell stories for artists, fashion designers, musicians, and of course, mindful couples that want to be in the moment and captured as they are.
+Getting my degree in Art History from UCLA really set me on a path towards photography that I'll always appreciate.
+Even today, I watch old films, read old books, and collect old cameras to get inspired.
+Most of my time these days is spent hanging with my wife Sarah and our wild baby boy, walking our dog Junie, and Facetime-ing with friends and family.
 Being mindful and being present is important to me and my work.
+I love taking trips to the foresty Big Sur and dusty Joshua Tree where it feels like the world slows down.
 With a cinematic touch, I tend to look for the quiet and calm in a moment.
-It's the serene stillness of a boy jumping into a crowd of surf punks or the expression of pure love encapsulated by a bride's smile on her wedding day.
+It's the serene stillness of a couple gazing into each other's eyes, or the expression of pure love encapsulated by a bride's smile on her wedding day.
 Creating a true document of these experiences is what I'm after.
 [Los Angeles Wedding Photographer]

 I graduated from the University of Houston with my Master’s Degree in Accountancy and started a career as an auditor in 2015.
 Only a few months after I started, I felt out of place.
 Photography has always been my passion growing up.
 When I was little, I would borrow a camera phone from one of my cousins and start taking photos of things around me.
 In my senior year of high school when one of my good friends got this very awesome Sony camera phone (it was not a smartphone yet), she would let me use it an document our memories of senior years, per my request of course :).
 I used the paychecks from my very first part-time job to buy myself a DSLR and start taking photos for friends and family.
 So yes, it would be so much fun and exciting to start a photography business.
 While people spend 4 years of college trying to learn to do a job, I spent my 4 years to learn how to do a different job, not photography.
 I started doing wedding photography and fell in love.
 I fell in love with the exciting and upbeat environment of a wedding, I fell in love with the emotions that a bride goes through on her wedding date, I fell in love with how the guests dance the night away and how the wedding cakes taste just so indulging, and I fell in love with being the one to document all of that.
 So that was how Half A Rice Studios was born.
 [Houston Wedding Photographer]